My Approach

 Keeping It Real Journals (KIRJ)

 Writing is a powerful way to express yourself.
-For some, it's easier to put feelings on paper (or on screen) than to say them out loud.
-Journaling gives a safe outlet to write freely - no restrictions, no judgement.
-Keeping a journal helps clients keep a record of their thoughts and feelings, making sense of what's going on inside.
-It can ease anxiety by getting worries out of the head and onto the page, and it empowers people to see their journey more clearly.
-Journaling is a tool for expression, challenge, clarity, and self-discovery.
-It's a way to keep it real - to write what hurts, what helps, and what brings out your best self.
+For many people, it’s easier to put thoughts and feelings on paper (or screen) than to say them out loud.
+Journaling provides a safe outlet to write freely — without restriction or judgement.
+Keeping a journal helps people track their thoughts, notice patterns, and make sense of what’s going on inside.
+It can ease anxiety by moving worries out of the head and onto the page, and it supports clarity, reflection, and self-awareness.
+Journaling becomes a tool for expression, challenge, insight, and self-discovery.

 Hear & Be Heard (HBH)